WojciechKKK/to_do_list_RestAPI/README.md

 #### General info
 This project is allows add tasks to your list.
-Project use RestAPI - you can save your tasks in local file.
+Project use RestAPI - you can save your tasks in local file: /database/tasks.json.

 #### Technologies
 Project is created with: